SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 </details>
    -->
 ## Talks and Travel {#talks}
-- I presented our work on [Extractors](https://arxiv.org/abs/2503.10390) at the [Quantum Algorithms, Complexity, and Fault Tolerance Reunion](https://simons.berkeley.edu/workshops/quantum-algorithms-complexity-fault-tolerance-reunion) hosted by Simons Institute.
-Here is the [recording](https://www.youtube.com/watch?v=L6cDAbaW2Zs) on Youtube.
 - I presented our work on [Extractors: QLDPC Architecture for Efficient Pauli-Based Computation](https://arxiv.org/abs/2503.10390) ([Slides](files/Extractors.pdf)) at Yale's YQI.
 Here are a few [photos](/travel#Yale) taken at Yale, whose [rare book library](https://beinecke.library.yale.edu/) holds a signed copy of Newton's *Philosophiæ Naturalis Principia Mathematica*.
 - I presented our work on [Improved QLDPC Surgery: Logical Measurements and Bridging Codes](https://arxiv.org/abs/2407.18393) at the [Fault-Tolerant Quantum Technologies Workshop](https://www.benasque.org/2024ftqt/) at Benasque, Spain.
 Here are a few [photos](/travel#Benasque) of the mountain town of Benasque.
 - I presented our work on [Single-shot decoding of good quantum LDPC codes](https://arxiv.org/abs/2306.12470) at TQC 2024 hosted in Okinawa, Japan.
 Here are some [photos](/travel#Japan) of Japan.